Sociólogo - Escritor

 Peoples or minorities?
 The issue of the right to self-determination

 In international law, the discussion on the definition of ‘indigenous’ raises the issue of the terms "peoples" and "minorities", that have important implications for the right to self-determination, a right given only to "peoples".
-Self-determination is the only internationally-recognized right that would ensure that indigenous peoples have control over their territory and their destiny.
-It includes all aspects of indigenous reality, and this includes the right to choose the type of education corresponding to their aspirations.
-In this regard, Article 3 of the Draft UN Declaration on the rights of indigenous peoples (UN High Commission for Human Rights, 1994) states: "Indigenous peoples have the right of self-determination.
+Self-determination is the only internationally recognised right that would ensure that indigenous peoples have control over their territory and their destiny.
+It includes all aspects of Indigenous reality, and this includes the right to choose the type of education corresponding to their aspirations.
+In this regard, Article 3 of the Draft UN Declaration on the rights of Indigenous peoples (UN High Commission for Human Rights, 1994) states: "Indigenous peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development."
 And Article 14:

 1. Indigenous peoples have the right to establish and control their educational systems and institutions providing education in their own languages, in a manner appropriate to their cultural methods of teaching and learning.

-2. Indigenous individuals, particularly children, have the right to all levels and forms of education of the State without discrimination.
+2. Indigenous individuals, particularly children, have the right to all levels and forms of education in the State without discrimination.

 3. States shall, in conjunction with indigenous peoples, take effective measures, in order for indigenous individuals, particularly children, including those living outside their communities, to have access, when possible, to an education in their own culture and provided in their own language.

 In some writings within comparative education (e.g. Pérez, 2003a/b), preference is given to the use of the term "minorities", that also seems to carry more weight in the recommendations of the Council of Europe.
-Many nations seem to fear that indigenous groups would ask for independence if they were recognized as "peoples", with the right to self-determination; however there are three basic differences between minorities and indigenous peoples:
+Many nations seem to fear that Indigenous groups would ask for independence if they were recognized as "peoples", with the right to self-determination; however, there are three basic differences between minorities and Indigenous peoples:

 Prior land occupation is not an essential criterion for identification as a minority group.